Strong nonlocal tuning of the current-phase relation of a quantum dot based Andreev molecule: Results

 First we will discuss the case when the nonlocal QD is off-resonant, and our device resembles the simpler \mbox{SC-QD-SC} devices\cite{bargerbos_singlet-doublet_2022}.
 This yields a $0-\pi$ transition when the GS changes parity, very similar to the one in the \mbox{SC-QD-SC} setup.
 We then move on by tuning the nonlocal QD to resonance, and showing a $0-\pi$ phase-shift of the CPR, \textit{in the absence of} GS parity change.
 Then we present how this $0-\pi$ phase-shift appears whenever the SC phase across the nonlocal junction is an integer multiple of $\pi$ ($\varphi_L=k\pi$).
-Finally the case of arbitrary $\varphi_L$ is also considered, where we find a tunable $\varphi_0$ phase-shift.
+Along the way, we will find that the system can be tuned such that, $\pi$-periodic CPRs can be observed.
+Finally, the case of arbitrary $\varphi_L$ is also considered, where we find a tunable $\varphi_0$ phase-shift.